jb-williams/zipxf/README.md

 zipxf -ut archive.zip
 ```

-### Install
+#### Makefile
-Been messing with a make file to build locally
+Been messing with a makefile for me to build locally.
 ```
 # Show values of vars
 make echo